 Gain insight into the intricate relation between textual form and the social significance of literacy and reading.

 Mode of instruction

-time for studying the compulsory literature and homework exercises: 65
+Reading/studying the compulsory literature and other homework assignments: 62 hours

 Media Studies student administration, P.N. van Eyckhof 4, room 102C.
 Tel.
 071 5272144; .firstname.lastname@example.org.